santhoshpkumar/Traffic-Sign-Classifier/README.md

 ![alt text][image6]

-As a last step, I normalized the image data because ...

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...
+I decided to generate additional data because the given data set was small to train the model to get good accuracy.
+Given that the data set is of images or signs they remain constant and easy to creat copies with soem variations.

+To add more data to the the data set, I used the techinique of just random shifting the image, this mimics the true world where the image might be slightly at different angle as observed.
+At first I created 3 random shift copeis of the image, but this was still not sufficient and hence bumped the multiplier factory by 4.
+Each image gets 4 copies of the image with some shift transformations.

-Here is an example of an original image and an augmented image:
+Here is an example of an original image and 4 set of augmented images:

+![alt text][image8]

+![alt text][image9]

-![alt text][image3]
+![alt text][image10]

-The difference between the original data set and the augmented data set is the following ...
+The difference between the original data set and the augmented data set is that there is a shift in the image.
+OpenCV functions are used to get the resulted transform effect.

+As a last step, I normalized the image data so that all images follow a mean and the signs dont get distinguised differently.

+Here is the random sample of normalized images.

+![alt text][image7]

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.